como-usar-listas-en-markdown

 Nesting Unordered Lists

-You can create nested lists simply by adding four spaces or a tab before the sublist items.
+You can create nested lists by simply adding four spaces or a tab before the sublist items.

 * Item 1